adamforprovo/campaign-website/src/content/home-platform-overview.md

 ## Hi — I'm Adam.

-I love our city and I'm proud to call it home.

 Provo has shaped my life.

 I've lived here as a student, a working professional, and now as a husband and father.
+I love our city and I'm proud to call it home.

-Serving on Provo’s Planning Commission, I’ve worked to improve our neighborhoods — from housing affordability to safer streets and sidewalks.
+Serving on Provo’s Planning Commission, I’ve been an advocate for housing affordability, safe streets, and smart economic policy.

 I'm excited to bring this experience to the City Council Citywide 1 seat.

 ## Forward-thinking leadership.

 Provo faces both opportunities and challenges.
-It's time to make thoughtful choices about where we're headed.
+It's time to make choices about where we're headed — and what kind of city we want to become.

 I believe in Provo's future.
-We can find ways to welcome families, strengthen our economy, and embrace growth while preserving our quality of life.
+We can help families put down roots, strengthen our economy, and embrace thoughtful growth while preserving our quality of life.

 Provo needs vision and direction.
 I'm committed to getting us there.

 ## Practical problem solving.

-Provo families deserve real solutions to their everyday struggles.
+Provo residents deserve real solutions to their everyday struggles.

 Solving problems means diving into the issues.
 It means real effort, research, and creative thinking.

-As your City Council representative, I’ll work to support local businesses, protect our outdoor spaces, improve active transportation and connectivity, and tackle the everyday issues that matter most to you.
+I’ll work to support local businesses, protect our outdoor spaces, improve active transportation and connectivity, and tackle the daily issues that matter most to you.

 ## Transparency and communication.